-The Social Networker's Asset Protection Guide What you need to know about "deceased-user policies"
+The Social Networker's Asset Protection Guide

-Social networking is it's own category of digital assets, as these accounts are more personal to the owner, and often leave behind a surviving legacy.
+Social networking is its own category of digital assets, as these accounts are more personal to the owner, and often leave behind a surviving legacy.
 Their value is rarely monetary, but rather sentimental to those the Networker has left behind.
 When planning ahead, the most important consideration for the Social Networker is the "deceased-user policies" that are agreed to upon creation of the account